outworldly/PMC/Licensing.md

    - PMSCs must maintain transparency in their operations.
    - This includes allowing access for independent monitors or government representatives to assess their activities and ensure compliance with the Code of Conduct.

 By establishing a Code of Conduct and ensuring its implementation, the government aims to promote responsible and ethical practices within the private military and security sector.
-This will help safeguard human rights, uphold international law, respect sovereignty, and enhance transparency in the industry. # Government Membership of Trade Association
+This will help safeguard human rights, uphold international law, respect sovereignty, and enhance transparency in the industry.

-## Benefits of Membership
-- Provides assurance of respectability
-- Government can recommend companies to employ only members
-- Government can promote business abroad for members
-- Voluntary code policed by industry itself
-- External monitoring provides further check
-- Relatively unburdensome form of regulation
-- Helps establish standards of behavior within the industry
-- Enables outsiders to identify respectable business partners

-## Difficulties
-- Does not meet objective of avoiding damage to British interests
-- Lack of legal backing for the government # Main Topic: Parliamentary Scrutiny and the European Union in Relation to Trade in Military Services
+# Main Topic: Parliamentary Scrutiny and the European Union in Relation to Trade in Military Services

 ## Parliamentary Scrutiny
 - The Industry Association may face difficulties in understanding the actions of a company that goes against the public interest.